ste2021/primeiraAPIexercise/README.md

-# Exercise - How to make a API
+# Exercise - How to make a API automatic

 ## Comandos